phufbv/journal-stats/README.md

-# journal-stats
-For comparative analysis of academic journal publication data.

 ### Program description ###
 This program will go to The Astrophysical Journal website and retrieve the 'Received' and 'Accepted' dates for a sample of articles accepted in ApJ or ApJL in the previous year, saving them into a spreadsheet.